Showing entries 1 to 10 of 12

 Tungsten Connector: A Primer A Very Brief Summary

-The Tungsten Connector is an intelligent MySQL database proxy located between the clients and the database servers, providing a single connection point, while routing queries to …
+The Tungsten Connector is an intelligent MySQL database proxy located between the clients and the database servers, providing a single connection point, while routing queries to the …

 [Read more]